SystemsApproach/5G/arch.rst

 mobility), but also *link aggregation* and *load balancing*, mechanisms that are familiar to anyone that understands the Internet.
-We will revisit how such RAN-wide (global) decisions can be made using SDN techniques in a later section.
+We will revisit how such RAN-wide (global) decisions can be made using SDN techniques in a later chapter.

 3.3 Mobile Core
 ---------------